Earth Day: can 3D printing help preserve our planet’s resources?

-Wind energy is one of the largest renewable energy resources that we have today, so that’s obviously why 3D printing is one of its greatest allies.
+Wind energy is one of the largest renewable energy resources that we have today.
 Since the early beginnings of 3D printing technologies, companies and researchers have worked hard to develop turbines that create a better use of energy at a lower cost.

 Coral reefs are among some of the most fragile ecosystems on the planet and are essential to marine life, providing a natural habitat to marine animals.
 Over the years, coral reefs have been fighting a war against climate change that they are continuing to lose, causing these sacred reefs to gradually start dying out at a very rapid rate.
 In order to help give coral reefs a second chance at life, there are those who have embarked on a mission to 3D print structures that imitate a coral reef.